-Two Bryan School alumnae were recognized Thursday at the 2020 Greensboro Small Business Awards.
+Two UNC Greensboro alumnae were recognized Thursday at the 2020 Greensboro Small Business Awards.

 The awards, held virtually by the Greensboro Chamber of Commerce, aimed to celebrate the city’s vibrant community of growing businesses and serve as a thank you and reward for their efforts.

 Jasmine Beard ’10 took home this year’s Minority Small Business Person of the Year award.